lzrscg/brainstorm/Modular Cloud/Docs/Start Here.md

-Modular Cloud offers a **free, open source block explorer** that can easily integrate with **any new decentralized protocol**.
-The backend of this block explorer is powered by our cloud—a platform that allows developers to build applications on top of these protocols.
+Modular Cloud enables developers to build multi-chain applications with ease.
+The flagship product powered by Modular Cloud is Explorer—a free and open source block explorer that is easy to integrate with *any protocol*.

+In a modular world, it is easy to build new chains, rollups, and decentralized protocols.
+Since traditional blockchain applications are not built to handle multiple chains, this creates huge opportunities for individuals and teams building for this new paradigm.
+Modular Cloud gives developers everything they need to take on this emerging market.

 ## Why protocol developers should work with us
 *A protocol developer is an individual or organization that is building an L1 blockchain, rollup, or other type of decentralized protocol.*